a-ast/itinerary/akeneo/how-to-configure-xdebug-on-macos.md

-# How to configure Xdebug for the Akeneo PIM development on Mac
+# How to configure Xdebug for the Akeneo 3.x on Mac

 ## Problem